Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2: Speed boost reward (temporary)
 			// - Run faster
 			// - Jump higher
+			// - Receive the adrenaline effect for the duration of the reward.
+(Only available in Left 4 Dead 2.)
 			// 4: Damage boost reward (temporary)
 			// - Extra damage
 			// - Bypass Tank immunities